bejean/advanced-search-by-my-solr-server/readme.txt

 == Description ==

 Solr for WordPress plugin (http://wordpress.org/extend/plugins/solr-for-wordpress/) replaces the default WordPress search with a lot of benefits (see bellow).
 In order to make Solr for WordPress plugin work, you need a Solr server.
-If you don’t have the time or resources to install, configure and maintain a Solr search server, My Solr Server do it for you !
+If you don't have the time or resources to install, configure and maintain a Solr search server, My Solr Server do it for you !

 = What is My Solr Server ? =